maxkonrad/intro-to-c/README.md

 # iyte-ee103
 C (programming language) programmes I wrote when I was learning C Programming Language for the [course EE103 at IYTE](https://eee.iyte.edu.tr/wp-content/uploads/sites/88/2022/05/Ders-i%C3%A7erikleri-IngilizceECTS.pdf).

-EE103, IZTECH ELECTRONICS AND COMMUNICATION ENGINEERING/Introduction to Programming Course

-NOTE: I couldn't find lab-7 (encryption and decryption) and lab-8 (pointers) in my computer.
-I will upload them if I can find.

-NOTE-2: You might need to change the main function's return type to int with respect to your local environment needs. (gcc or clang versions)

 **IMPORTANT**
 First try to make these projects listed below on your own.
 This repo includes my solutions.
 When doing so, try to not use a header file/library that provides ready-made code other than <stdio.h>.